-The New Balance 530 which was originally launched as a performance running shoe in 1992 or just around the time when the Boston-based shoe manufacturer was recovering from its sales slump in the late 1980s.
-It was a favorite among many sneaker heads for its simplistic design yet memorable appearance combining the classic looks of suede leather and mesh with superior materials like ENCAP midsole, ABZORB heel cushioning, and superior rubber outsole for traction and stability.
+The New Balance 530 was initially launched as a performance running shoe in 1992.
+Around the time when the Boston-based shoe manufacturer was recovering from its sales slump in the late 1980s, the sneaker emerged as a formidable running shoe model.
+The NB 530 running shoe was a favorite among many sneakerheads for its simplistic design yet memorable appearance combining the classic looks of suede leather and mesh with superior materials like ENCAP midsole, ABZORB heel cushioning, and superior rubber outsole for traction and stability.

 New Balance, since its establishment in 1906, has been known for investing huge on research, design and new technology.
 The latest among these technologies is the 3D printed midsoles of New Balance shoes.
 With the use of 3D printing, structures can be optimized to put as little material possibly where the runner uses the shoe.
 With these design character, New Balance in its more than 100 years of existence became known for their flexibility and strength, weight and durability.